Table of Contents

 Features of Java

-- High Performance – The Java compiler is designed for performance.
-Java code is compiled into bytecode and then optimized by the Java compiler.
-Post that, it is fed to the JVM (Java Virtual Machine) that executes the three main stages before it’s converted to machine level code.
+The Java compiler is designed for performance.
+Java code is compiled into bytecode and then compiled by the Java compiler.
+Post that, it is fed to the JVM (Java Virtual Machine) before it’s converted to machine level code.

-- Inspired by C and C++ – C and C++ are legacy languages, which means they are the ancestors of the modern programming languages like Java and Python.
-Amazingly, C and C++ are 2 of the oldest surviving programming languages.
-Java is very similar to C and C++, save some features such as pointers and multiple inheritances.
+C and C++ are long-tenured programming languages and they are the ancestors of the modern programming languages like Java and Python.
+Java is a bit similar to C and C++ but doesn’t have features such as pointers and multiple inheritances.
 Therefore, having an understanding of C and C++ is useful in learning Java.

-- Platform Independence – Java has a philosophy called WORA, which is a fancy way of conveying Writing Once, Run Anywhere.
+Java has a philosophy called WORA (Writing Once, Run Anywhere).
 Java code is compiled into an intermediate format, called bytecode, which is to be executed in the JVM (Java Virtual Machine).
 Any system that runs a JVM is able to execute the Java code.

-- Truly Object-Oriented – Build up on C++ which is semi object-oriented, Java extends the functionality to become a fully object-oriented programming language.
+Build upon C++ which is semi object-oriented, Java extends the functionality to become a fully object-oriented programming language.
 Some of the most important features that make it an object-oriented puritan are:

-- Robust – Java guides the programmer to adopt important programming habits required for the creation of highly reliable applications.
-Unlike C and C++, Java relies on a simple memory management model reinforced by automatic garbage collection feature.
+Java guides the programmer to adopt important programming habits required for the creation of highly reliable applications.
+Unlike C and C++, Java relies on a simple memory management model reinforced by the automatic garbage collection feature.

 - A multitude of open source libraries